students walking on campus

 • Distribute renewed Auto Insurance cards to Administrators every July 1.

-• Report to the College insurance broker and VP of Finance all Campus incidents where accidents have occurred with the exception of W/C. Remain the liaison with the Broker for each case.
+• Report to the University insurance broker and VP of Finance all Campus incidents where accidents have occurred with the exception of W/C. Remain the liaison with the Broker for each case.

 • Report the status of claims to the HR Director for those cases that remain open and are under litigation.